Samsung/TICO/README.md

 - Python 3.10
 - (Optional) [one-compiler 1.30.0](https://github.com/Samsung/ONE/releases/tag/1.30.0)
-  - It's only required if you want to run inference with the converted Circle model.
-If you're only converting models and don't plan to run them, this dependency is not needed.
+  - It is only required if you intend to run inference with the converted Circle model.
+If you are only converting models without running them, this dependency is not needed.

 We highly recommend to use a virtual env, e.g., conda.